Fiserv/firstvision-apac/docs/APIs/Customer-Management/Customer-Demographic-Update.md

 # Update Customer

-This service will be used to update the customer demographic details such as Name / Address / Phone Number / Email ID/ Date of Birth of the given customer.
-The customer ID will be passed in the input request to retrieve the demographic information.
+This API is used to update the customer demographic details such as Name / Address / Phone Number / Email ID/ Date of Birth of the given customer Id.

 ## Endpoint